unlimited8i/Software_Project/README.md

 The list of features that we implemented:

+In progress:

-1-Creating Pre-built workout scheduels and allowing the user to create scheduels (5/3/2024) // In progress
+1-Creating Pre-built workout scheduels and allowing the user to create scheduels (5/3/2024) // In progress 45%
 Note: This feature is incomplete because at that time the project was not connected to a database.

+Done:

 2-Linking the project to Firebase (20/3/2024) // done
 Note: It took us a long time to link because downloading the filter was incorrect, so we faced many problems.